potree/PotreeConverter/README.md

 ```
 -h [ --help ]                           prints usage
--p [ --generate-page ]                Generates a ready to use web page alongwith the model.
+-p [ --generate-page ] arg              Generates a ready to use web page with the given name.
 -o [ --outdir ] arg                     output directory
 -s [ --spacing ] arg                    Distance between points at root level.
 Distance halves each level.
--d [ --spacing-by-diagonal-fraction ] arg Maximum number of points on the diagonal in the first level (sets spacing). spacing = diagonal / value
+-d [ --spacing-by-diagonal-fraction ] arg
+                                        Maximum number of points on the diagonal in the first level (sets spacing). spacing = diagonal / value
 -l [ --levels ] arg                     Number of levels that will be generated.
 0: only root, 1: root and its children, ...
 -f [ --input-format ] arg               Input format. xyz: cartesian coordinates as floats, rgb: colors as numbers, i: intensity as number
 --color-range arg
 --intensity-range arg
---output-format arg                   Output format can be BINARY, LAS or
+--output-format arg                     Output format can be BINARY, LAS or LAZ.
-                                      LAZ.
 Default is BINARY
--a [ --output-attributes ] arg        Can be any combination of RGB, INTENSITY, CLASSIFICATION and NORMAL.
+-a [ --output-attributes ] arg          can be any combination of RGB, INTENSITY, CLASSIFICATION and NORMAL.
 Default is RGB.
 --scale arg                             Scale of the X, Y, Z coordinate in LAS and LAZ files.
+--aabb arg                              Bounding cube as "minX minY minZ maxX maxY maxZ".
+If not provided it is automatically computed
+--incremental                           Add new points to existing conversion
+--overwrite                             Replace existing conversion at target directory
 --source arg                            Source file.
-Can be LAS, LAZ, PTX or
+Can be LAS, LAZ, PTX or PLY
 ```

 Examples:

     # convert data.las and generate web page.
-    ./PotreeConverter.exe C:/data.las -o C:/potree_converted -p
+    ./PotreeConverter.exe C:/data.las -o C:/potree_converted -p data

-    # convert with an octree depth of 5 (-l); generate web page (-p); write RGB, INTENSITY and CLASSIFICATION attributes (-a)
-    ./PotreeConverter.exe data.las -o C:/potree_converted -p -l 5 -a RGB INTENSITY CLASSIFICATION

     # generate compressed LAZ files instead of the default BIN format.
-    ./PotreeConverter.exe C:/data.las -l 4 -o C:/potree_converted --output-format LAZ
+    ./PotreeConverter.exe C:/data.las -o C:/potree_converted --output-format LAZ

-    # convert data1.las and data2.las with a spacing of 0.5 and a depth of 4
-    ./PotreeConverter.exe C:/data1.las C:/data1.las C:/data2.las -s 0.5 -l 4 -o C:/potree_converted

     # convert all files inside the data directory
+    ./PotreeConverter.exe C:/data -o C:/potree_converted

+    # first, convert with custom bounding box and then append new_data.las afterwards.
+    # points in new_data MUST fit into bounding box!
-    ./PotreeConverter.exe C:/data -s 0.5 -l 4 -o C:/potree_converted
+    ./PotreeConverter.exe C:/data -o C:/potree_converted -aabb "-0.748 -2.780 2.547 3.899 1.867 7.195"
+    ./PotreeConverter.exe C:/new_data.las -o C:/potree_converted --incremental